$6,495 | Completing Grades 9–12

 Day 14: Homeward Bound

-We’ll stay in a mix of rustic campsites, cozy yurts, and a shared group house during our time in Alaska.
+We’ll stay in a mix of rustic campsites and cozy yurts for 7 nights, and a shared group house for 6 nights during our time in Alaska.

-Group Tents: Teens camp in shared tents (2–3 per tent), organized by gender identity, during the camping portions of the trip.
+Group Tents: Teens camp in shared tents (2–3 per tent), organized by gender, during the camping portions of the trip.

-Rustic Facilities: Campsites and yurts have basic amenities, with access to bathrooms and showers every 1–2 days.
+Rustic Facilities: Campsites and yurts have basic amenities, with access to flush bathrooms.
+Short showers are available typically every 1–3 days.

 What to Expect: Sleeping under the stars, hearing the rustle of trees and wildlife at night, and waking up to the glow of the midnight sun.